neelkamath/omni-chat-backend/docs/spec.md

 ### General

 - [ ] See saved contacts from both people you've chatted with, and people you've saved but haven't yet chatted with.
 For example, your phone book or mail book might automatically find contacts which are on the service by searching and saving them for you via searching their phone numbers or emails if they're listed publicly.
+- [ ] For privacy purposes, chats with only two people (you and the other person) cannot be converted into group chats by adding other users.
+You can however start a chat with two people as a group chat so that new users could be added later.
+This way chats between two people could easily become visible by potential future team members.
 - [ ] Search users based on their public information.
 For example, if a user's phone number and email is public, you can see if your friend is on the service using that in the case that you don't know their username.
 Useful information can be displayed publicly, such as an organization they went to (e.g., you can search users using Google or Stanford as an organization filter if they went/go there).
 - [ ] Automatic online status.
 You don't manually set whether you're "away" or some other error-prone status that no one takes seriously.
 - [ ] Public and private DMs and group chats.